 - You want dedicated customer support that’s already paid for

 - You want a single bundled predictable cost of software every month – rather than a potential developer bill

 If WordPress doesn’t look like a good fit, you should check out either Shopify (see their plans here) or BigCommerce (see their plans here) for an all inclusive ecommerce platform.
-Note – I wrote a quiz to help choose the best ecommerce platform for your needs here and reviewed Shopify here.
+Note – I wrote a quiz to help choose the best ecommerce platform for your needs here and compared WooCommerce to Shopify here.

 Getting Started – Installing WordPress